yeagerai/yeagerai_framework/README.md

-# The Yeager Framework: Empower AI with your Domain Expertise
+# The Yeager Framework: Embed AI with Domain Expertise
-The Yeager Framework is a comprehensive set of tools designed for developers to create AI Experts tailored to specific domains.
+The Yeager Framework is a comprehensive set of tools designed to enable anyone apply their know-how to create AI Experts.
 By leveraging these tools, you can seamlessly integrate domain-specific knowledge and expertise into a bot powered by generative AI models, such as LLMs (Large Language Models).

-The core/ directory houses the essential code and routines for building your custom AI Experts, while the experts/ folder showcases examples of AI Experts created using these routines.
+The Framework is organized as follows: the `core/` directory houses the essential code and routines for building custom AI Experts, while the `experts/` folder showcases some examples created using these routines.

 ## Core Features
 The Yeager Framework boasts several features that streamline the AI Expert creation process: